NoaBabliki/ticket_website_final/README.md

 use "Hide" and "Restore" for those buttons respectively.
 ![hide tickets](https://d2x3xhvgiqkx42.cloudfront.net/3d412e82-d97e-487e-b1a3-41a6bd24a05b/b9bd9ddb-c0bf-4b55-888e-747f0d6524c8/2019/09/27/233c0170-fd67-4fb5-92c1-54de14d71350/b653f595-a0b7-4233-9259-a8b3d8d1d271.gif)

+# MY SOLUTION:
-# I chose to give the option to restore all tickets, or restore all tickets in the current page
-# current page also depents on search words / strings (as will be explained in part 3)
-# so for examle, a user can restore all tickets that has the word "tree" in them (content/title)
+I chose to give the option to restore all tickets, or restore all tickets in the current page current page also depents on search words / strings (as will be explained in part 3) so for examle, a user can restore all tickets that has the word "tree" in them (content/title)

 1c.
  Add a way for users to resize the texts inside the list to 3 states: